 Iron works to boost the production of hemoglobin, which also helps to form more red blood cells.
 Low iron levels can result in low levels of red blood cells, which means not enough oxygen will be transported throughout the body.

 A person with low levels of hemoglobin may benefit from eating more iron-rich foods, such as:

 - organ meats

-- green leafy vegetables, such as kale and spinach
+- leafy green vegetables, such as kale and broccoli

 - nuts and seeds

-If a person does not get enough folate their red blood cells will not be able to mature, which could lead to folate-deficiency anemia and low hemoglobin levels.
+Red blood cells will not be able to mature if a person does not get enough folate.
+This may lead to folate-deficiency anemia and low hemoglobin levels.

 Good sources of folate include: